simonjantsch/switss/docs/source/index.rst

 and :class:`switss.problem.MILPExact` for more information on how to specify additional parameters).

-Results of such minimizations are given as :class:`switss.problem.ProblemResult` instances which contain the objective value of the solved MILP/LPs, a :math:`N-2` or :math:`C-2` dimensional certificate (dependent on whether "max" or "min" was choosen) and a :class:`switss.problem.Subsystem`-object that contains reachability forms for both super- and subsystem and, additionally, a method for rendering subsystems with their corresponding certificate values:
+Results of such minimizations are given as :class:`switss.problem.ProblemResult` instances which contain the objective value of the solved MILP/LPs, a :math:`N` or :math:`C` dimensional certificate (dependent on whether "max" or "min" was choosen) and a :class:`switss.problem.Subsystem`-object that contains reachability forms for both super- and subsystem and, additionally, a method for rendering subsystems with their corresponding certificate values: